ErikKalkoken/slackbopt-example/readme.md

 Install your new Slack app into your Slack workspace.
 You can do that directly from the Slack app admin page where you created your app.
 Go to Oauth & Permissions. page and click on "Install App".

 After you installed the app your Slack API tokens will be shown on that page.
-We would recommend using the "Bot User Oauth Token" (aka bot token) for your slackbot.
+We would recommend using the "Bot User Oauth Token" (aka "bot token") for your slackbot.

 ### 6 - Set environment variable for your bot token

 Finally you need to give your Python slackbot access to your bot token.
 For that just set the environment variable SLACKBOT_API_TOKEN to your bot token.

-## Run your bo
+## Run your bot

 To run your bot execute the `run.py`.